-A major difficulty in studying the acoustic correlates of emotional expression is that, unlike phonological contrasts, emotional contrasts are not easy to elicit from speakers, even if they are trained actors (Anikin & Lima, 2018; Batliner et al., 2000; Campbell, 2000; Wilting, Krahmer & Swerts, 2006).
+A major difficulty in studying the acoustic correlates of emotional expression is that, unlike phonological contrasts, emotional contrasts are not easy to elicit from speakers, even if they are trained actors (Anikin & Lima, 2018; Batliner et al., 2000; Campbell, 2000; Wilting et al., 2006).
 The reason is that genuine emotional voice is produced only when the emotional conditions are really met, and the speaker is truly emotional.
-But inducing genuine emotions such as anger and sadness in the laboratory would be not only hard, but also ethically problematic or sometime even dangerous (in the case of anger, for example).
+But inducing genuine emotions such as anger and sadness in the laboratory would be not only hard but also ethically problematic or sometimes even dangerous (e.g., in the case of anger).
 Short of genuine emotions, researchers can only ask participants to act.
 But acting is hard, and consistency is especially difficult to guarantee.
-There have been many efforts to address this difficulty, and one of the most effective methods is to use perception of listeners to screen out the those acted vocalizations that have low emotion recognition rates.
+There have been many efforts to address this difficulty, and one of the most effective methods is to use listener judgment to screen out those acted vocalizations that have low emotion-recognition rates.
 This has been increasingly adopted as a necessary measure (Burkhardt et al., 2005; Hammami, 2018).
 Given the relevance of emotion perception, another method is to directly manipulate various acoustic parameters and test their effects on listeners.
-This approach is highly recommended by Scherer and Bänziger (2004) as a way to make a significant improvement over traditional exploratory method.
+This approach is highly recommended by Scherer and Bänziger (2004) as a way to make a significant improvement over the traditional exploratory method.
 But they also emphasize that such work should be based on hypotheses informed by earlier work rather than simply through trial and error.

-This has been done in a series of studied by using synthetic manipulations of speech utterances to test the Morton-Ohala hypothesis (Chuenwattanapranithi et al., 2008; Hsu & Xu, 2014; Noble & Xu, 1011; Xu, Kelly & Smillie, 2013; Liu et al., 2021).
-These studies started from testing the hypothesis that the expression of ager is to project a large body size so as to intimidate the observer, and it is done by lowering pitch and reducing formant dispersion, and happiness is to express appeasement, and would therefore show raised pitch and increased formant dispersion.
-This was found to be indeed the case whether the synthetic manipulation was done with an articulatory synthesizer (Chuenwattanapranithi et al., 2008; Xu et al., 2013), or resynthesized speech with acoustic modifications (Hsu & Xu, 2014; Noble & Xu, 2011; Xu, Kelly & Smillie, 2013).
+This has been done in a series of studies by using synthetic manipulations of speech utterances to test the Morton-Ohala hypothesis (Chuenwattanapranithi et al., 2008; Hsu & Xu, 2014; Liu et al., 2021; Noble & Xu, 2011; Xu, Kelly, et al., 2013).
+These studies started from testing the hypothesis that the expression of anger is to project a large body size so as to intimidate the observer, and it is done by lowering pitch and reducing formant dispersion, and happiness is to express appeasement and would therefore show raised pitch and increased formant dispersion.
+This was found to be indeed the case whether the synthetic manipulation was done with an articulatory synthesizer (Chuenwattanapranithi et al., 2008; Xu, Lee, et al., 2013) or resynthesized speech with acoustic modifications (Hsu & Xu, 2014; Noble & Xu, 2011; Xu, Kelly, et al., 2013).
 The findings of these studies have provided the first set of direct evidence in support of the Morton-Ohala hypothesis.